Public Affairs Committee

 Sowing the seeds for the future by approaching the younger generation and devising ways to disseminate information

-The mission of the Public Relations Committee is to ensure that all stakeholders correctly understand and recognize what the Pharmaceutical Manufacturers Association of Japan (PMAJ) and the pharmaceutical industry are doing to contribute to society.
+The mission of the Public Affairs Committee is to ensure that all stakeholders correctly understand and recognize the contributions that JPMA and the pharmaceutical industry make to society through their efforts.

 However, we believe that by overcoming this challenge and gaining a broad and deep understanding of the pharmaceutical industry, people will become aware that they should support the industry and that they may be able to contribute in some way.
 This awareness will lead to the development of human resources who will support the pharmaceutical industry in the future and to the revitalization of the industry.